Why we set up the Young Researcher’s Network

 We believe it’s important that young people get the credit and recognition for the work they do to support social change – through evaluation, inspection and research activities in their widest sense.
 The NYA set up the Young Researcher’s Network to invite young people to learn about research and conduct their own research projects, but to also co-create a research course to ensure this was fit for purpose to deliver to other young people.

 NYA recruited eight young researchers from across England to create research projects on the issues that mattered most to them, that supported young people and/or youth work, as well as the work of the NYA.
 Online sessions exploring the different stages of research were delivered throughout December 2020 and January 2021.
-Alongside these sessions, the Young Researcher’s developed their own research projects whilst completing a Level 2 accredited course.
+Alongside these sessions, the Young Researcher’s developed their own research projects whilst completing an accredited learning course.

 Online sessions in February 2021 involving the Young Researcher’s looked at the redesign of the course and how this should be changed from their recommendations.
 NYA are currently forming a toolkit to support other youth workers and practitioners to deliver the course to other young people.
 We believe youth-led research is an important tool that can be used to amplify young people’s voices and their participation in organisations and society.